Become a Nature Steward and Increase our Biodiversity

 Highest Ranked Habitats Steward

-Highest Ranked Habitats are large contiguous areas of Amherst (interactive map) blessed with food, water, cover and scant human development allowing most wildlife species to thrive.
+Highest Ranked Habitats are large contiguous areas of Amherst blessed with food, water, cover and scant human development allowing most wildlife species to thrive.
 These areas were arrived at through complex analysis by the US Federal and NH State governments with on-the-ground inputs by local conservation organizations.
 You can help verify the range of species (vegetation, animal, avian, insect, etc.), and abundance through the use of the iNaturalist app and educational research projects.
 You will be off-road, deep in woods and creek bottoms, gaining a new appreciation for biodiversity.

 Presentation: Intro to Wildlife Habitats